MxMnr/crew-ai-simple-social-template/readme.md

 ## Overview

-The CrewAI LinkedIn Content Team App is an open-source, template-driven application for generating LinkedIn-ready content using a structured workflow.
-The app is designed to help teams research, create, and refine engaging social media content, emphasizing high-quality output and collaborative teamwork.
-This project is built to be deployed on [Replit](https://replit.com), allowing users to explore its capabilities easily.
+The [CrewAI](https://crewai.com) LinkedIn Content Team App is an open-source, template application for generating LinkedIn-ready content using a team of AI agents in a structured team workflow.
+The app is designed demonstrate how a simple agent implementation can help teams research, create, and refine engaging social media content, emphasizing high-quality output and collaborative teamwork.

+This project is built on [Replit](https://replit.com/).

 ## Features